cosmos/ethermint/docs/README.md

 <!--
 layout: home
-title: Ethermint Documentation
+title: Aragon-Chain Documentation
-description: Ethermint is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
+description: Aragon-Chain is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
 sections:
   - title: Introduction
-    desc: Read a high-level overview of Ethermint and its architecture.
+    desc: Read a high-level overview of Aragon-Chain and its architecture.
     url: /intro
     icon: specifications
   - title: Basics
-    desc: Start with the basic concepts of Ethermint, like accounts and transactions.
+    desc: Start with the basic concepts of Aragon-Chain, like accounts and transactions.
     url: /basics
     icon: basics
   - title: Core Concepts